azzzoto/ComputerSciencePhysicsPhD/assignment05_FloatingPointAndRandom/README.md

 Sum with Kahan  : 0.50000000000000000000
 ```

-It is very interesting to note that the sum using the for loop and the Kahan algorithm give the same result, while the sum using the `gsl_vector_sum` function gives a wrong result.

-Perfetto!
-Ecco una versione corretta e chiara del tuo testo in **inglese**, scritta in stile markdown, con le ipotesi espresse bene e con una struttura ordinata per aiutare la comprensione:

----

 ## Observations on Summation Accuracy

 It is very interesting to note that the summation using the `for` loop and the **Kahan summation algorithm** produce the same result, while the sum computed using the `gsl_vector_sum` function gives an incorrect result in certain cases.